Butternut Squash and Sage Gratin

 - Butter an 8 x 8-inch (20 x 20-cm) baking dish or mini cast iron skillets.

-- Melt the 4 tablespoons butter in a sauté pan over medium heat.
+- Melt the 4 tablespoons butter in a pan over medium heat.
 Whisk in the flour until it absorbs the butter.
 Cook while stirring for 2 minutes to cook out the flour taste, it will start to turn darker when ready.
+Slowly whisk in the milk until thickened.
+Stir in the fontina and half of the Parmesan cheese until completely melted and sauce is smooth.
+Stir in the sage, nutmeg and pepper.
+Taste the sauce and taste for salt.
+This will depend on how salty your cheese is.

-- Arrange the butternut squash slices in a single layer on bottom of dish.
+- Arrange ⅓ of the butternut squash slices in a single layer, slightly overlapping on the bottom of the dish.

-- Mix the other cup of Parmesan cheese with the panko and mix well.
-Top the gratin with an even layer.
+- Mix the rest of the Parmesan cheese with the panko and mix well.
+Top the gratin with an even layer of the panko and a little more sage if desired.

-- Place the dishes onto a baking sheet and bake for 40 minutes until the top is golden and the butternut squash is tender when a fork is inserted.
+- Place the dishes onto a baking sheet, cover with foil and bake for 30 minutes.
+Time will depend on how thickly you sliced the squash.
+Remove the foil and continue to bake until the top is golden and the butternut squash is tender when a fork is inserted.

 - Remove from the oven and allow to sit for 5 minutes before serving.